If you own cast iron this guide will teach you How To Season a Cast Iron Skillet so your skillet is seasoned perfectly for cooking and baking.

 A well-seasoned pan can handle a little soap (really I mean a drop) when cleaning and if seasoned well, the pans should clean easily.

 Step 1.
-Scrape any leftover food out of the pan when done using.
+Scrap any leftover food out of the pan when done using.
 I use these Lodge plastic scrapers.

 Step 2.
 Before your cast iron totally cools off, wash with warm water and very little soap, and use a plastic scouring sponge to clean the pan.
 If you have bits of food that do not come off, pour some salt into the pan which acts as a gentle abrasive, then wipe with a paper towel.